gobeyondidentity/developer-docs/docs/getting-started.md

 ---

+# Start by cloning the example app (for developers)

+If you're not a developer or don't want to download the code yet, you can use the Try It Out 🚀 experience: [Try it out](/docs/v1/try-it-out) 🚀

 ## 1. Check the basics

 The Beyond Identity Example Application is made up of a [node.js](https://nodejs.org) backend and a [NextJS](https://next-auth.js.org/) frontend.
 You'll need standard developer tools to get it up and running.